substack/hyperlog-seed/readme.markdown

 # hyperlog-seed

-seed blobs embedded in a hyperlog
+seed content hashes embedded in a hyperlog

 # example